 - Credit unions are not-for-profit financial cooperatives that exist solely to serve their members.
 This cooperative structure is why credit unions are tax-exempt.

 - In a credit union, there are no outside stockholders – only members.
 Credit union earnings are used to meet members’ needs.
 Banks are in business to make profits for its stockholders, who may not even be bank customers.

 - A volunteer board of directors is elected by the credit union membership to represent them.

 - Members on credit union boards of directors serve in a volunteer capacity.
 In a bank, the more shares a stockholder owns, the more control he or she has.

 - Each credit union has a defined field of membership approved by its government regulatory agency.
 Banks serve the general public.

 How can I tell if I’m eligible to join Virginia Credit Union?

 Once a member of Virginia Credit Union, you can remain a member for life.
 Just keep your accounts active and in good standing.
-We're happy to talk with you about all the ways you can use your credit union wherever you are.

 Is Virginia Credit Union federally insured?